 I guess my only complaint is that an experienced player can breeze through the commendations in 1-2 days.
 It is a shame that the cargo runs have not come out yet, because so many people have already experienced everything that the Devil’s Roar offers.
 When people get bored, that’s when the toxic players come out.
 Because they have nothing to do, they just stalk people and cause trouble just because they think it’s funny.

 And what is worse, is that most the toxic players coming out (lately) are the Pirate Legends.
 Even though Forsaken Shores added in a new Athena Quest, the Pirate Legends really have nothing else to do.
 There is still no end-game, there is nothing to ‘beat’ or ‘finish’, and when the Pirate Legends get bored, you get angry players that are tired of being sunk for no reason.

 Other mentions to this campaign was the new barrel UI which makes collecting items so much easier.
 My complaint with the barrels though, is the inclusion of the scrolls which give you random quests.
 They are so easy to click on accident, and they just clog up your mission wheel—and since there is no way to delete missions you don’t want, it can get rather annoying.
 Other than that, the new UI has been the best thing to happen to barrels thus far, and I am very thankful for it.

 I have had a lot of fun in the Devil’s Roar, and I look forward to what else they will bring to it, in the future.

 But what do YOU think?

-Thank you all again, and as always, I will see you all in the next blog! 😉
+As always, let me know your thoughts/opinions in the comment section down below.
+Thank you all for reading and supporting this blog.
+I will see you all in the next one! 😉